Xunnamius/black-flag-extensions/README.md

 maintain 1:1 parity with the vanilla yargs API ([with a few minor exceptions][20]).

-This means yargs's imperative nature tends to leak through Black Flag's abstraction at certain points, such as with [the `blackFlag` parameter of the `builder` export][16]. **This is a good thing!** Since we want access to all of yargs's killer features without Black Flag getting in the way.
+As a consequence, yargs's imperative nature tends to leak through Black Flag's abstraction at certain points, such as with [the `blackFlag` parameter of the `builder` export][16]. **This is a good thing!** Since we want access to all of yargs's killer features without Black Flag getting in the way.